groupdocs-conversion/GroupDocs.Conversion-for-Java/Docs/content/conversion/java/getting-started/evaluation-limitations-and-licensing-of-groupdocs.conversion.md

 productName: GroupDocs.Conversion for Java
 hideChildren: False
 ---
-{{< alert style="info" >}}You can use GroupDocs.Conversion without the license.
-The usage and functionalities are pretty much same as the licensed one but you will face few limitations while using the non-licensed API.{{< /alert >}}
+{{< alert style="info" >}}
+You can use GroupDocs.Conversion without the license.
+The usage and functionalities are pretty much same as the licensed one but you will face few limitations while using the non-licensed API.
+{{< /alert >}}

 ## Evaluation Limitations